selflove7/docker-wordpress/README.md

                 1. Open the AWS Management Console and navigate to the RDS service.

-                2. Click on <b> "Create database" </b> to start the RDS creation process.
+                2. Click on  "Create database"  to start the RDS creation process.

                 3. Select the desired database engine (e.g., MySQL, PostgreSQL, etc.) and specify the required configurations such as DB instance class, storage, and master username/password.